Beautiful view of the Eiffel Tower

 Best Cafes and Restaurants in Montmartre

 Café des Deux Moulins is a popular spot for foodies and filmmakers equally.
 It is situated atop Butte Montmartre.
 Featured in Amélie, it offers more than movie memories.
-Its cozy vibe, delicious food, and friendly service make a perfect meal.
+Its cozy vibe, delicious food, and friendly service make for a perfect meal.
 This café is a top choice for lunch or dinner among Montmartre’s culinary spots.

 Seine River Cruise